VictorAquino-sys/InterZone-App/Notes/Future-Tasks.md

 Convert all API calls to Firestore
 Implement a dashboard for tracking user activity

+# 5 - 15
+Implement the rating prompt after liking a post (if the user hasn't rated that business yet).

 ### 4-24
     Restrict users to only allow to see nearby people instead of all InterZone Users.
 (Done) display error messages as toast/snackbar instead of alerts for a smoother UX.